cshum/imagor/README.md

 ##### Custom S3 Endpoint

-Configure Custom S3 Endpoint for S3 compatible such as MinIO, DigitalOcean Space:
+Configure custom S3 endpoint for S3 compatible such as MinIO, DigitalOcean Space:
 ```yaml
       S3_ENDPOINT: http://minio:9000
       S3_FORCE_PATH_STYLE: 1
 ```
 By default, S3 prepends bucket name as subdomain to the request URL:
 ```
 http://mybucket.minio:9000/image.jpg
 ```
-This may not be a desirable behaviour for a self-hosted endpoint such as MinIO.
-Switch to [path-style requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access) by setting `S3_FORCE_PATH_STYLE=1`, so that the request URL becomes compatible:
+this may not be desirable for a self-hosted endpoint.
+You can also switch to [path-style requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access) using `S3_FORCE_PATH_STYLE=1` such that the host remains unchanged:
 ```
 http://minio:9000/mybucket/image.jpg
 ```